-- 1. From the Windows 95 desktop, double-click on the Information Superhighway icon. - 2.
-In the Information Superhighway window, double-click on the Internet Registration icon. - 3.
+- 1. From the Windows 95 desktop, double-click on the Information Superhighway folder. - 2.
+In the Information Superhighway window, doubleclick on the Internet Registration icon. - 3.
 Follow the on-screen instructions.
 If you need assistance, press the F1 key to view the online help.